MrOlm/drep/docs/module_descriptions.rst

                           3) Generate a database of information on winning genomes (default: None)

-Other
+Bonus
 -----

-The other modules, **adjust** and **bonus**, are not part of the normal de-replication pipeline but can be very useful.

-**adjust** allows the user to change the secondary clustering settings for a single primary cluster.
-This can be especially helpful when following up on a warning (generated using **evaluate**) to change the way the cluster is made.

-**bonus** consists of operations that don't really fit in with the functions of dRep, but can be helpful.
+Bonus consists of operations that don't really fit in with the functions of dRep, but can be helpful.
 Currently the only thing it can do is determine taxonomy of your bins.
 This is done using centrifuge, similar to how `anvi'o does it <http://merenlab.org/2016/06/18/importing-taxonomy/>`_.
 If you choose to use this option, the taxonomy of genome will be shown with the filename in most figures.